- Find a Trail

 - Explore Trails

 - Get Involved

 The T-Bone Trail stretches nearly 20 miles between Audubon and Pymosa township in western Iowa.
 The paved pathway follows a former railroad right-of-way and offers beautiful countryside views.
-And just north of the trail's northern endpoint in Audubon is Albert the Bull Park; if you have the time, don't miss checking out its 45-ton, 30-foot-tall cow sculpture!
+On the trail's north end in Audubon is Albert the Bull Park; if you have the time, don't miss checking out its 45-ton, 30-foot-tall cow sculpture!

-Parking can be found at many places along the trail, including these trailheads (listed from north to south):
+Parking can be found at many places along the trail, including these trailheads (from north to south):